MY SPIRITUAL HOME - REEF EXHIBITION SERIES

 Personally: I have loved the Reef since the first time my parents took me to see it back in the 80's.
 We moved up from Sydney in 1988.
 Soon settling in under the gaze of the famous "Castle Hill" ...

-Mum and Dad began to take our families on day trips to the Great Barrier Reef.
+Mum and Dad began to take our family on day trips to the Great Barrier Reef.

 We would travel out on the 3 hour journey with 'Pure Pleasure Cruises' to the pontoon out at Kelso Reef, where we would snorkel all day until we were exhausted, then enjoy a buffet 'all-you-can-eat' seafood, cold meats and salad.
 Mum used to say she mainly went for the buffet, but I know she enjoyed the reef too.